 Image promoters have many aliases, they are also called VIP hosts, VIP concierges, and brand ambassadors.
 The image promoter’s goal is to bring a great-looking crowd that matches the venue’s target audience and reputation.
-Their target demographic are young women, so they regularly host the ladies’ night promotions.
+Their target demographic are often young fashionable women, so they regularly host the ladies’ night promotions.

 This type of promoter is normally among the highest-paid and gets the VIP treatment at clubs.
 The perks include VIP sections, complimentary bottle service, dinners, and more.

 In case you haven’t realized it yet from the rest of my website, among other things, I’m an image promoter.

 If you thought every promoter is there popping bottles and standing on couches, you are wrong. which leads us to our next type of promoter.